phil-mansfield/shellfish/README.md

 [Phil Mansfield](http://astro.uchicago.edu/people/philip-mansfield.php) at the University of Chicago.

-## Getting help
+### Getting help

 If you run into problems that you cannot solve yourself, the best thing to do is to [make a github account](github.com/join) (it's quick!) and submit an "Issue" about your question or bug [here](https://github.com/phil-mansfield/shellfish/issues).
-(Don't worry about the tabs on the right hand part of the submit form).
-The second best option is to email the current maintiner.
+(Don't worry about the tabs on the right hand part of the submit form: I'll take care of this when I see it).
+The second best option is to email me: you should do this if you do not want your question or bug report to be public.

 ### Installation